4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Hello-World/README.md

 <a href="https://google.com" target="_blank">Click me to open google.com</a>
 ```

+We have an HTML anchor `<a>` that takes people to google.com when clicked.
+We use CSS to tell (selected) all the anchor tags and make then pink.

 ## 📝 Instructions

 Paste this code on your website to see the results.